What Is The Great Reset? With Harrison Smith & Chase Geiser | OAP #63

 What's going on?

-And what's the future look like for InfoWars?
+What's the future look like for InfoWars?

-I mean, he runs the store, he runs the and then the legal lawsuits and going against it.
+I mean, he runs the store, he runs the, and then the legal lawsuits and going against it.

-So I basically know as much as anybody else that watches Alex Jones show, because that's where I get that information.
+So I basically know as much as anybody else that watches Alex Jones' show because that's where I get that information.

 There's not a lot of like behind the scenes stuff because we're just worried about getting a show out, making it look good, getting the information right, getting good guests.

-Like that's what we focus on, and that's what we do.
+Like that's what we focus on and that's what we do.

-Uh so I know as much as literally anybody else, and it's always uh it's always an edge of the knife sort of thing because it's a massive company.
+And it's always an edge of the knife sort of thing because it's a massive company.

-The uh bandwidth that we use, we have to pay for all of it since we built our own infrastructure from the ground up.
+The bandwidth that we use, we have to pay for all of it since we built our own infrastructure from the ground up.

 I mean, it's shocking how much money it costs just to put out video constantly hosting on your own servers.

-And so thank God the InfoWars audience is literally the best audience in the entire world.
+And so thank God the Infowars audience is literally the best audience in the entire world.

 I know I use the word literally too much, but this is one case where it's warranted.